Netflix Shrinking Reliance On Recycled Content - Increasing Original Programming

-No matter how it is spun, Netflix (NFLX), to some degree, with be negatively impacted from the loss of Disney content in 2019.
+No matter how it is spun, Netflix (NFLX), to some degree, will be negatively impacted from the loss of Disney (NYSE:DIS) content in 2019.
 It's a matter of the level of effect, not whether it'll happen or not.

 It shows why Netflix has been boosting spending on and developing original content, and also why it went after and landed creatively successful Shonda Rhimes to produce more original content for the giant streaming company.